-- To manage interest rate risk, the HIT's policy is generally to maintain the effective duration of its portfolio within the range of plus or minus one-half year of the effective duration of the Barclays Aggregate.
-The effective duration of the Barclays Aggregate has ranged from approximately 4.713 to 6.011 and has averaged approximately 5.451 over the past seven calendar years.
-The HIT regularly compares the effective duration of its portfolio to the effective duration of the Barclays Aggregate and sells and acquires securities in order to adjust its duration to remain within this range and thus remain effectively market neutral when compared to the Barclays Aggregate.
+- To manage interest rate risk, the HIT's policy is generally to maintain the effective duration of its portfolio within the range of plus or minus one-half year of the effective duration of the Bloomberg Aggregate.
+The effective duration of the Bloomberg Aggregate has ranged from approximately 5.437 to 6.376 and has averaged approximately 5.780 over the past five calendar years.
+The HIT regularly compares the effective duration of its portfolio to the effective duration of the Bloomberg Aggregate and may sell or acquire securities or may use U.S. Treasury futures contracts in order to adjust its duration to remain within this range and thus remain effectively market neutral when compared to the Bloomberg Aggregate.
 The HIT does not employ interest rate anticipation strategies outside the narrow one-year range. - To mitigate prepayment risk, the HIT typically negotiates prepayment restrictions for its investments in Mortgage Securities backed by multifamily real estate projects.
 Such prepayment restrictions, also known as "call protection," can take the form of prepayment lockouts, prepayment premiums, yield maintenance premiums or a combination of the foregoing.
-As of December 31, 2018, 76.1% of the HIT's portfolio possessed some form of call protection. - To reduce credit risk, the HIT seeks to maximize the portion of its assets in investments (i) insured by the Federal Housing Administration ("FHA") or guaranteed by the Government National Mortgage Association ("Ginnie Mae"); (ii) issued or guaranteed by Fannie Mae or Freddie Mac, directly or indirectly; (iii) issued or guaranteed by a state or local government agency or instrumentality; or (iv) having, or being issued by an entity having, a certain rating from a nationally recognized statistical rating organization, to the extent that market conditions permit and consistent with its overall objectives. - The HIT invests in Mortgage Securities originated under forward commitments, in which the HIT agrees to purchase an investment in or backed by mortgage loans that have not yet closed.
+As of December 31, 2022, 75.4% of the HIT's portfolio possessed some form of call protection. - To reduce credit risk, the HIT seeks to maximize the portion of its assets in investments (i) insured by the Federal Housing Administration ("FHA") or guaranteed by the Government National Mortgage Association ("Ginnie Mae"); (ii) issued or guaranteed by Fannie Mae or Freddie Mac, directly or indirectly; (iii) issued or guaranteed by a state or local government agency or instrumentality; or (iv) having, or being issued by an entity having, a certain rating from a nationally recognized statistical rating organization, to the extent that market conditions permit and consistent with its overall objectives.

+The HIT invests in Mortgage Securities originated under forward • commitments, in which the HIT agrees to purchase an investment in or backed by mortgage loans that have not yet closed.
 For multifamily projects, including market-rate housing, low-income housing, housing for the elderly or handicapped, intermediate care facilities, assisted living facilities, nursing homes and other healthcare facilities (collectively, "Multifamily Projects") to be built, the HIT typically agrees to a fixed interest rate and purchase price for Mortgage Securities to be delivered in the future.
 It is possible that Mortgage Securities for which the HIT has issued commitments may not be delivered to the HIT, particularly in periods of declining interest rates.
-The HIT typically seeks to reduce the likelihood of non-delivery for

-Mortgage Securities backed by Multifamily Projects by including in its commitments provisions related to good faith deposits, damages for non-delivery, rights of first refusal and, in some cases, liens on the properties.
+The HIT typically seeks to reduce the likelihood of non-delivery for Mortgage Securities backed by Multifamily Projects by including in its commitments provisions related to good faith deposits, damages for non-delivery, rights of first refusal and, in some cases, liens on the properties.
 These mechanisms help assure delivery of the related Mortgage Securities, but there is no guarantee that all investments the HIT commits to purchase will actually be delivered to it, or that the deposit will cover the lost value of any Mortgage Security not delivered as required.